ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions: : A Multi-Agent Conversational System

 \sysname{} was built as a web application using the ReactJS framework, and OpenAI's GPT-4-0613 API was utilized to generate the conversations.
 To scrape information about the options, we used the Newspaper3k library\footnote{https://newspaper.readthedocs.io/en/latest/} on top of a Flask-based server.
 The messages and interaction logs were stored in a Firebase realtime database.

-We describe the technical pipeline (Fig. \ref{fig:technical-pipeline}) of conversation management of multiple agents and discuss prompting techniques implemented in \sysname{} to facilitate effective multi-agent conversations.
+We describe the technical pipeline (Fig. \ref{fig:technical-pipeline}) on managing conversation of multiple agents, and discuss prompting techniques implemented in \sysname{} to facilitate effective multi-agent conversations \footnote{Note that techniques used reflect the time of the tool development and user study, which was between late 2023 and early 2024.}.

+The code repository and supplementary materials for \sysname{} is available at https://github.com/jeongeonp/ChoiceMates.

 \paragraph{Information Scraping} \sysname{} utilizes a simplified RAG framework \cite{lewis2020retrieval} by first searching for the top 3 sites through Google search with the option name, scraping full websites with the Newspaper3k library, then using its output in the prompt context.
-Our choice of using such a pipeline was due to the technical constraints of the LLM where a larger context could lead to increased hallucination \cite{liu2024lost} and slow real-time response.
+Our choice of using such a pipeline was due to the technical constraints of the LLM where a larger context could lead to increased hallucination \cite{liu2024lost} and slow real-time response, by keeping a smaller, summarized context.

 \paragraph{Prompting for Single-Stream Multi-Agent Conversation} \sysname{} instructs the LLM to embody multiple personas (i.e. profiles) and manage them simultaneously.
 The LLM is prompted to embody an identity that communicates through multiple different personas where they are allowed to respond to the user's utterance or any agent's utterance.
 This instructs the LLM to virtually provide multiple, contextually aligned responses in a single turn of prompting.